scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 * Layers with the suffix `_gl2014.csv` (*gl* for *global*) have been exactly copied from the global assessment and applied equally to each region, and therefore the values will be the same across all subcountry regions.
 * Layers with the suffix `_sc2014.csv` (*sc* for *subcountry*) have been spatially-extracted from global data or adjusted with spatially-extracted data so that each subcountry region has a unique value.
 For example, gross domestic product (GDP) used in the global assessment was reported at the national (most often country) level.
 Instead of being applied equally across all subcountry regions (which would greatly increase the nation's GDP), national GDP was down-weighted by the proportion of coastal population in each region compared with the total coastal population.

-Both types of layers are data are at coarse-resolution and should be exhanged for local, high-resolution data when possible.
+Both types of dat layers are at coarse-resolution and should be exhanged for local, high-resolution data when possible.
 The priority should be to replace as much of the `_gl2014.csv` data as possible.

+**There are several steps to follow when working with data layers:**

+1. Modify or create data layer with proper formatting
+2. Save the layer in the `layers` folder
+3. Register the layer in `layers.csv`
+4. Check (and update when appropriate) `pressures_matrix.csv` and `resilience_matrix.csv` (located in the `[assessment]/[scenario]/conf` folder)

 ### Create data layers with proper formatting